nav

 1. The program implies but just one of possible degree programs that an administrative unit for engineering education could operate.
 ABEEK-accreditation of engineering programs assures that the graduates of accredited programs possess sufficient academic background for pursuing their professional career in engineering, computing and IT-related disciplines or engineering technology.

-2. ABEEK assesses whether engineering education programs and institutions satisfy the accreditation criteria.
+2. ABEEK determines evaluates whether engineering education programs and institutions satisfy the accreditation criteria.

 3. ABEEK promotes new and innovative methods in engineering education, provides guidelines and consultation for educational programs.